DiogoDeAndrade/ZeroHourGameJam/README.md

 # ZERO HOUR

-Developed for the Zero Hour Game Jam.
+Developed for the [Zero Hour Game Jam](https://itch.io/jam/zero-hour-game-jam-2024), in one hour.
+The only thing that was setup before hand was this repo, creating a Unity project and adding my favorite submodules/packages.

 ## Game